 Hopefully, your answer is “all of the above".
-Your non-negotioables are the basis for the boundaries you put in place.
-How these boundaries show up in our lives vary from person to person.
+Your non-negotiables are the basis for the boundaries you put in place.
+How these boundaries show up in our lives varies from person to person.

 Spend some time identifying your non-negotiables.
 Write them down and put them in a place where you will be reminded of them every day.